Melbourne United: Gaze era (1984–2005)

-Melbourne United's history stems back to 1931 with the beginning of basketball in Victoria.
-The Melbourne Tigers brand came into use in 1975, and after the Tigers won the South Eastern Basketball League (SEBL) title in 1983, a new Melbourne Tigers entity was entered into the National Basketball League (NBL) in 1984, as an extension of the Melbourne Basketball Association (MBA).
-The Tigers struggled initially, given a lack of financial resources.
+The Melbourne Tigers debuted in the NBL in the 1984 season.
+The Tigers initially struggled in the NBL due to a lack of financial resources.
 During the early struggles of the 1980s, the Tigers were led by coach Lindsay Gaze and his son Andrew.
 Andrew Gaze was a prolific scorer, as he set a still-standing NBL record with 44.1 points per game for the 1987 season.
 During the year, he had a 60-point game against the Newcastle Falcons.
 Despite his dominance, the Tigers finished with a 3–23 record.
 The addition of imports David Colbert and Dave Simmons in 1989 saw the Tigers make their first-ever finals appearance.

 The addition of Lanard Copeland in 1992 led to the Tigers reaching their maiden NBL Grand Final series, where they were defeated 2–1 by the South East Melbourne Magic.
 Gaze and Copeland formed arguably the best back-court partnership in NBL history, with Copeland happily playing second fiddle to Gaze and almost always stepping up as the "go to" man when Gaze was absent.
 Joining Gaze, Copeland and Simmons in 1993 was Mark Bradtke, as the foursome led the Tigers back to the NBL Grand Final, where they faced the Perth Wildcats.
 Having split the first two games, Game 3 in Perth went down to the wire.
 A tense and tight affair led to a frantic final minute – with the Wildcats trailing by three and Andrew Vlahov holding possession, his three-point attempt from the top of the arc looked oh-so-good, before completing a near-full circle of the rim and hitting the backboard before rattling out.
 It was a fitting maiden championship win for Andrew and Lindsay Gaze, with the father-son duo embracing in a memorable teary breakdown following the game.